User Guide Cancel

 2. Export using the .joboptions file provided by your service provider.
 If you don’t have a preferred .joboptions file, use a PDF/X preset.

-3. Preflight the PDF in Acrobat 7.0 Professional or later.
+3. Preflight the PDF in the latest version of Adobe Acrobat Professional.

 4. Proof and correct the PDF file.